_M E T H O D_

 6. EXISTENTIAL: High focus on meaning, values, ethics, morality, ecological interconnectedness, and the nature of reality.

-With these nuances in 'flavors' of giftedness, gifted people comprise quite the heterogeneous group., which makes it essential for each persons to discover their own giftedness profile to best understand their unique needs.
+With these nuances in 'spheres' of giftedness, gifted people comprise quite the heterogeneous group, which makes it essential for each persons to discover their own giftedness profile to best understand their unique needs.

 0 Comments